prism/prism-docs/docs/source/wands.rst

 Wands
 =====

-A "wand" is an action tied to your ingame-player's "hand".
+A "wand" is a magic Prism "tool" tied to your ingame-player's "hand".
+Wands are triggered for a single block space when you use them.

 .. _activate-wand: